-The increasing recognition of mental health issues and their impact upon the lives of students is an example of a disability that is often not visible in the same way as some other confirmed disabilities but having the same restriction to allowing students access to the curriculum.
-The increasing number of students being confirmed as having a mental health issue, particularly depression and anxiety, have raised the awareness of this area and the acceptance of the fact that it can affect anyone at any time.
-School settings are now providing professional learning opportunities for their staff in the area of mental health to allow them to recognise and provide improved support to their students
+The increasing recognition of mental health issues, particularly resultant of COVID 19 and the impact upon the lives of students is an example of a disability that is often not visible in the same way as some other confirmed disabilities.
+This can result in the same restriction to allowing students access to the curriculum.

+There has been an increasing number of students reported as having a mental health issue, particularly depression and anxiety.
+The 2019 Australian Principal's Association (APPA) survey of principals has identified this as being a growing issue.
+Discussions with APPA and other key groups including ACSSO are currently in progress to provide recommendations and possible resource development - including identification and support.

+School settings need to continue to provide professional learning opportunities for their staff around mental health to allow them to recognise and provide improved support to their students.